Lyle Mullins – President and Founder

 Since you’re a Christian organization, do you only work with other Christians?

-In the Hunger Relief aspect of our work, we distribute our food mainly through connections we have with other Christian organizations.
+In the Hunger Relief aspect of our work, we distribute our food, without prejudice of race,creed, or nationality, primarily through connections with other Christian organizations.
 Take a look here to see some of those organizations.
-However, we welcome the help of people from any faith – and those who profess no particular faith at all - in our work of feeding starving children around the world.
+However, we welcome the help of all people in our work of feeding starving children around the world.
 If you’re interested in feeding starving children, you’re welcome to work alongside us.
 The job is big, and we’ll take all the hands we can get!
 (For more FAQs specifically about our Hunger Relief work, take a look here.

 When it comes to connecting people with short-term mission experiences, our intention is to connect people who profess a Christian faith with our Christian missionary partners around the world.
 Our mission trip application explains this more specifically.
 Contact Andrew Tattersall, our International Missions Coordinator at email@example.com to get one.